 Stem cells seek to use your cell’s natural capabilities of regenerating tissue, seeking out and decreasing inflammation, and modulating the immune system to help those suffering from osteoarthritis and rheumatoid arthritis.

 At Chronic Care of Richmond & Regenerative Medicine, we use human umbilical cord-derived stem cells, specifically, Wharton’s Jelly.
 Our stem cells are carefully collected from thoroughly screened full-term umbilical cord tissue.
 They are minimally processed to preserve what’s valuable.
 Then they are cryogenically frozen in an FDA-registered lab.
 We adhere to the highest standards for handling by storing the stem cells in cryotanks in our office so that when it’s time for a patient to receive them, we ensure optimal vivacity of our product.
-The procedure is done by a stem cell doctor in Richmond, VA.

 Please fill out the form below and one of our staff will be in touch shortly.